qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 ```

 This interface is part of our domain.
 It describes the role a diagnostic session
 repository plays.
-We have an in-memory implementation which is used in tests,
+We have an in-memory implementation for tests,
 and a SQLAlchemy/SQLite based implementation `DBDiagnosticSessionsRepository`.

 The `DBDiagnosticSessionsRepository` has its own adapter integration test, where
-we test the DB mapping and the queries against an in-memory SQLite database.
-For
+we test the database mapping and the queries against an in-memory SQLite
-each test case, an SQLite database is created and schema migrations are run so
+database.
+For each test case, a database is created and schema migrations are
-that the database schema corresponds to the current schema.
-This all runs in
+run so that the database schema corresponds to the current schema.
+This all runs
-milliseconds.
+in milliseconds.

 ## Putting it all together, guided by tests